Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 If you’ve got some spare motherboard available, meanwhile, you might consider making some place mats or notebook covers.

 Whatever you do, however, make sure you wear a mask and goggles!
 The dust that results in cutting through RAM modules is dangerous if inhaled, and shards can cause blindness.

 6. Freecycle Old RAM Modules

 Another simpler option would be to simply give the modules away.
-Perhaps you could use Facebook or Freecycle to tell the world you have some RAM, the type it is, and what devices it would make a suitable expansion for.
+Perhaps you could use Facebook or Freecycle [https://freecycle.org/] to tell the world you have some RAM?
+Just be sure to let them know the type, and what devices it would make a suitable expansion for.

 Alternatively, you could simply drop the modules off at a local thrift store or church shop.
-If they can’t make use of the modules themselves, they could make them available to customers to pick up for a few dollars.
+If they can’t make use of the modules themselves, they could sell them for a few dollars.

-If you’re having difficulty in finding interest, a quick eBay listing with a minimum price point (perhaps with free postage) is likely to pique someone’s interest.
+Having difficulty finding interest?
+A quick eBay listing with a minimum price point (perhaps with free postage) is likely to pique someone’s interest.

 This means, if you’re opting to simply dispose of the RAM modules, that you do so via a reputable organization.
-A quick online search will reveal who these are, the companies that you need to pay a small fee to for safe disposal.
+A quick online search will reveal local companies that you can pay a small fee to for safe disposal.